hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 ## PR description

+In case a bad block is passed to `newPayload` or `forkchoiceUpdate` then response must contain the hash of the lastest valid block on the chain of the bad block, while now we just return the zero hash.

+To achieve that we also need to remove finalized checks in the backward sync, since EL should not enforce that rule.

 ## Fixed Issue(s)
 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->
 <!-- Example: "fixes #2" -->

+fixes #3893

 ## Documentation

-- [ ] I thought about documentation and added the `doc-change-required` label to this PR if [updates are required](https://wiki.hyperledger.org/display/BESU/Documentation).
+- [x] I thought about documentation and added the `doc-change-required` label to this PR if [updates are required](https://wiki.hyperledger.org/display/BESU/Documentation).

 ## Changelog

-- [ ] I thought about the changelog and included a [changelog update if required](https://wiki.hyperledger.org/display/BESU/Changelog).
+- [x] I thought about the changelog and included a [changelog update if required](https://wiki.hyperledger.org/display/BESU/Changelog).
             </td>
         </tr>
     </table>